maadalchemist/APProgrammingPortfolio/Semester 1/Big Java Chapter 1/Lawn Mower/README.md

   * rotate to the left
 Main class
 * Welcome the user
-* Ask user for lawn x
+* Ask user for lawn width
-* Ask user for lawn y
+* Ask user for lawn height
 * Generate lawn array
 * Construct LawnMower object
 * while lawn not mowed